 The 2015/16 season ended with the Terriers in 19th place, but an unbeaten start to the following season left Wagner's side top in September.

 A play-off place was secured at the end of the season and, after a draw in both legs of the semi-final against Sheffield Wednesday, Huddersfield triumphed in a penalty shootout.

-Wagner then led Huddersfield Town to the Premier League for the first time after defeating Reading 4-3 on penalties.
+Wagner then led the club to the Premier League for the first time after defeating Reading 4-3 on penalties in the final.